Fatigue and Menopause: What You Need to Know

 2. Eat for hormonal balance.

 Cruciferous vegetables are the perfect food for hormonal balance because they help the body to detoxify excess estrogen that can cause hormonal issues like estrogen dominance, breast cancer, and endometriosis.
-Excess estrogen is associated with common symptoms of mood swings, anxiety, and depression that can result from estrogen dominance.
+Excess estrogen is associated with typical symptoms of mood swings, anxiety, and depression that can result from estrogen dominance.

 3. Reduce stress!

 Prolonged stress creates excess cortisol!
 Cortisol slows down your functions and suppresses your organs from working properly.
-Cortisol is a stress hormone that creates fatigue, drains your energy and causes fat storage around the middle.
-Slow down, be present and reduce your stress.
+Cortisol is a stress hormone that creates fatigue, drains your energy, and causes fat storage around the middle.
+Slow down, be present, and reduce your stress.
 Learn how to say no to overwhelm.
 Try yoga, breath work, hiking in nature, meditation or other stress-reducing techniques.

 4. Avoid stimulants.